sysdiglabs/terraform-aws-secure-for-cloud/use-cases/manual-org-three-way.md

     See the **account-security** modules in the diagram given below.

   - A topic for `cloudtrail-sns-sqs` setting from the organizational Cloudtrail into Cloud Connector compute module.

-We recommend that you perform the operations in the following order:

-1. Deploy the Cloud Connector.
-This configuration enables Threat Detection.
-2. Configure the Compliance role, `aws:SecurityAudit policy`,  if required.

 ## Create Sysdig Compute Role